Team3256/FRC_Video_Streaming/Gstreamer SRT.md

 # Background

-Currently our camera stream uses RTSP (Real Time Streaming Protocol), which is fast, well-documented, and low latency, however, there are still issues, especially when multiple camera streams run at the same time.
+Currently our camera stream uses RTSP (Real Time Streaming Protocol), which is fast, well-documented, and has low latency; however, there are still issues, especially when multiple camera streams run at the same time.

 # SRT (Secure Reliable Transport)
 **Benefits:** Compared to RTSP, more reliable, more secure, and less latency, especially with congested networks (ie multiple cameras using the same network)